android254/DevFest18/README.md

-# droidconKE Android App
+# DevFestNairobi Android App

-Android app for the first ever Android Developer conference-droidcon in Nairobi 2018
+Android app for DevFest Nairobi  Nairobi 2018

 This project is the Android app for the conference.
 The app supports devices running Android 4.4+, and is optimized for phones and tablets of all shapes